Sramana Mitra: So your system recommends where to move the dollars to?

 Sramana Mitra: That’s where you get the bigger deal?

 Sramana Mitra: Excellent.
 What else is interesting in your story?

 John Wallace: I have one thing that I think we set aside earlier that I want to pick up on.
 I don’t think this is unique to us but I’d say we have a pretty high rate of learning.
-There are things that seemed like forever to figure out that we now take for granted.
+There are things that seemed would take forever to figure out but which we now take for granted.
 We are now constantly moving to the next portion of the problem.
 The problem just does seem to get bigger.

 Sramana Mitra: It also productizes as you go along.
 The best practices get productized and the learnings from the different organization turn into features.
 It was great talking to you.
 Thank you.